- Events & Giving

 The Fenton Davison Endowed Scholarship in Flute

-GRAEME SUGDEN 26, born in Sarasota-Bradenton, Florida, completed his master's degree, studying with Thomas Robertello.
+GRAEME SUGDEN 26, born in Sarasota, Florida, recently earned his master's degree from Indiana University.
 He serves as Third Flute/Piccolo with the Terre Haute Symphony Orchestra.
-He has performed as a substitute with the Detroit and Cincinnati Symphony orchestras, and regularly plays with the Indianapolis Symphony and Chamber orchestras.
+He is a substitute musician with the Detroit and Cincinnati Symphony orchestras, and regularly plays with the Indianapolis Symphony and Chamber orchestras.

 View Full Profile